-- Modify the rate, maturity date, amortization or other term of the Mortgage or to refinance the Mortgage. - Maintain servicing of the Mortgage in accordance with the provisions of the Guide. - Maintain the status of the PC Pool as a grantor trust for federal income tax purposes.
+- Modify the rate, maturity date, amortization or other term of the Mortgage or to refinance the Mortgage. - Maintain servicing of the Mortgage in accordance with the provisions of the Guide. - Maintain the status of the PC Pool as a grantor trust for federal income tax purposes or, to the extent not inconsistent with this bullet point, to maintain the REMIC status of any assets of a PC Pool with respect to which a REMIC election is made.